jallen-cse/asynchronize/README.md

 *The library depends on your system's thread implementation (like `pthreads` on Linux) so you may need to add link options to your build.*

+## Docs (Incomplete)
+Documentation is contained inline in the source file but is also available through Doxygen.
+Open /doc/html/annotated.html in a browser to view the generated docs.

 ## Todo
-Asynchronize is a work in progress with a totally unsolidified API.
+**Asynchronize** is a work in progress with a totally unsolidified API.
 I need to do a functionality / sanity check over the entire project.
 Things will be broken!
 Likewise, it is all untested, so there may be some unexpected behaviors lurking.